 All of this really comes down to whether you really want a fully latex mattress?
 If the answer is yes, then it’s going to be hard to beat this mattress, all things considered.
 And if you know you want an organic bed, you really don’t have many options, so this very well could be the best bed out there for you.

-They have a lot in common such as they both are available in natural and organic options, multiple firmness levels, and with and without a pillow top.
+They have a lot in common such as their natural constructions and their utilization of Dunlop latex.
 The big difference between the two, however, has to do with their support system.
 The fully latex mattress uses dense latex foam as its support core, whereas the hybrid model has pocketed coils, which is why it’s more affordable (latex foam is expensive and heavy).

 Practically speaking, the difference for you won’t show up so much in the feel of the bed (they both have a bouncy, responsive feel), but in things like price, design, and suggested weight limits.
 For instance, the queen size latex mattress is about $1,800, while the latex hybrid is about $1,600.
 Not a major difference in price, but those $200 could be enough to sway you one way or the other considering the beds feel decently similar.
 Even more, our rule of thumb is that heavy people should not sleep on all-foam beds, which means even if the latex mattress is more durable than your standard online foam bed, we would prefer that you look into the hybrid latex first.